cculianu/DonateSpareChange/README.md

 This is licensed under the MIT open source license.

+## Write The Developer 🧐 ##

+If you wish to contace me -- my email address is:

+  calin DOT culianu "at" gmail.com

 ## Support The Developer 😃 ##

 If you wish to encourage further development (or even just show your appreciation) please feel free to donate to:

   bitcoincash:qphax4s4n9h60jxj2fkrjs35w2tvgd4wzvf52cgtzc

 ![Screenshot](donate.png)

 ## Installation ##